 One particularly effective way to grow your network through existing customers is to adopt a social selling approach (using social media to engage with online communities).
 This can boost your visibility to secondhand connections.
 For reference, 65 percent of salespeople who use social selling fill their pipeline, compared to 47 percent of reps who do not.

 When it comes to making decisions, the human brain can be easily overwhelmed.
-This is called choice paralysis.
+This is choice paralysis.

 While the stand with 24 flavors received the most attention and footfall, these people were actually only 10 percent as likely to buy something as the shoppers who came across the six-flavor stand.